hapax/hapax.github.io/research.md

 quantum mechanics homework!

 AdS/CFT is still far from understood, with many active research frontiers.
-At the moment, I'm focused on two related questions:
+At the moment, I'm interested in two related questions:
 1. What can AdS/CFT tell us about black holes and physics behind the horizon?
 2. What happens if we add boundaries to the quantum mechanical system?